wissenswandler/wissenswandler.github.io/K1L/index.md

 ---
-title: KTS Jira Oneliner
+title: "KTS: Jira Diagram Generator with 1 line of source code"
 layout: kts-paper
 ogimage: graph-local.png
-abstract: "KTS: Jira Diagram Generator with 1 line of source code"
+abstract: "How to generate a diagram from Jira content (linked issues) with one line of sourcecode"
 ---
 <script src="/lib/graph.js" type="text/ecmascript"></script>
 <script>